vivek-x-jha/PolynomialTool/README.md

 ## Implementation

 To create a new Polynomial, pass in any number of scalars into `Poly()`, each representing the respective degree's coefficient in descending order.
-For example, let's output `x⁵ - 3.0x³ - x² + 0.5x - 3.14`:
+For example, to output `x⁵ - 3.0x³ - x² + 0.5x - 3.14`:

 ```python
 import Polynomial